Where do the arts fit within Wales’ Health and Social Care System?

 |Where do the arts fit within Wales’ Health and Social Care System?
 Webinar||Thursday 25 March||10am – 12pm|

-Cost for attending the webinar is free and attendance is limited to 100
+Cost for attending the webinar is free.

 This webinar will present an overview of how the NHS operates in Wales.
 Demystifying some of the terminology and language around the NHS, it will explore key policies and priorities for the NHS currently.